djacoronel/Sleek-Launcher/README.md

 # Sleek Launcher
 This is just a simplistic launcher that is basically just an app drawer.
 Also meant as a learning opportunity in creating an android homescreen replacement type of app.
-Tested only on api 19 and up.

 Uses:
 - Kotlin